-2016 EXECUTIVE COMPENSATION HIGHLIGHTS
+2017 EXECUTIVE COMPENSATION HIGHLIGHTS

-The 2016 compensation program for our named executive officers was comprised of three elements - base salary, cash-based incentive compensation and an annual equity grant.
+The 2017 compensation program for our named executive officers was comprised of three elements - base salary, cash-based incentive compensation and annual equity grants.
 We believe the compensation program for our named executive officers included key features that aligned the interests of our executives with KVH's business strategies and goals and stockholders' interests.